SamuelChee/Comp4021Project/README.md

 Metal Mayhem is a 2D multiplayer platform shooter game where players can queue up and play 1-on-1 against an opponent.
 The game features:

-- 10 unique weapons with diverse bullet types
+- 10 unique weapons and bullet types
 - Random spawns of ammunition, health, and new weapons on the ground
 - No game engine; animations are rendered using HTML canvas